awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 ## Executive Summary

-This projects purpose is to act as an E-Store used for renting monkeys.
+This project's purpose is to act as an E-Store used for renting monkeys.
 It is a website in which users can search, sort, and rent monkeys for specified dates.
 It can also be used by an admin account to create new monkey listings, edit monkey listings, or delete monkey listings.
 The E-Store will offer a review feature in which users who have rented a monkey in the past can write a review for it that other users can see.

 ### Purpose
 The main goal of this project was to provide both a front-end for an e-store focused on renting monkeys for parties and an API to handle inventory management and data persistence.
 Another goal of this project is to handle authentication for both customers and owners, as well as a working shopping cart for customers to store desired products in until they are ready to proceed with renting.